4.11. PSF Convolution¶

 img2 = ot.convolve(img, psf, m=0.5, keep_size=True, padding_mode="constant", padding_value=1)

-padding_value specifies the values used for constant padding for each channel.
-Depending on type of img, it needs to be a single number of a list of three values.
+Depending on type of the input img, it should be provided as either single value of a list of three values.

 img2 = ot.convolve(img, psf, m=0.5, keep_size=True, padding_mode="edge")